 7. Adjustments are now complete.
-Remove current meter from the signal loop, and replace the loop back to the original configuration (see Figure 3-2, 3-3, 3-4 or 3-5).
-Screw gasketed lid of equipment onto electronic housing until it is firmly seated.
+Remove current meter from the signal loop, and replace the loop back to the original configuration.
+Screw gasketed lid of equipment on electronic housing until it is firmly seated.

 E. Diagnostic Indicators and System Troubleshooting